 By supporting people to make healthier choices, we can reduce the major risk factors that contribute to poor health such as smoking, poor diet, obesity, lack of physical exercise and hazardous drinking.
-High-need population groups are more likely to engage in risky behaviours, or live in environments less conducive to making healthier choices.
+High-need population groups are more likely to engage in risky behaviours or live in environments less conducive to making healthier choices.
 Prevention services are therefore one of our foremost opportunities to target improvements in the health of high-need populations and reduce inequities in health status and health outcomes.
 Prevention services are also designed to spread consistent messages to large numbers of people and can therefore also be a very cost-effective health intervention.

-Population Health Services - Healthy Environments These services address aspects of the physical, social and built environment in order to protect health and improve health outcomes.
-Notes 2017/18 Results 2018/19 Results 2020/21 Target Number of submissions providing strategic public health input and expert advice to inform policy in the region and/or nationally Q 4 14 14 E.15 Licensed alcohol premises identified as compliant with legislation Q 5 95% 96% 90% Networked drinking water supplies compliant with Health Act Q 6 81% 81% 97%
+Population Health Services - Healthy Environments These services address aspects of the physical, social and built environment to protect health and improve health outcomes.
+Notes Target Group 2018/19 Results 2019/20 Results 2021/22 Target Number of submissions providing strategic public health input and expert advice to inform policy in the region and/or nationally Q^1 Total 14 15 E.15 Licensed alcohol premises identified as compliant with legislation Q^2 Total 96% 100% >90% Tobacco retailers identified as compliant with legislation Q^2 Total 100% 100% >90%

 Health Promotion and Education Services These services inform people about risk factors and support them to make healthy choices.
-Success is evident through high levels of engagement with services.
-Notes 2017/18 Results 2018/19 Results 2020/21 Target Mothers receiving breastfeeding support and lactation advice in community settings А 191 193 E>150 Babies exclusively/fully breastfed at LMC discharge (six weeks) Q 7 77% 76% 75% Babies exclusively/fully breastfed at three months Q 61% 61% 70% People provided with Green Prescriptions for additional physical activity support A 8 458 458 E>400 Green Prescription participants more active six to eight months after referral Q 65% n.a 50% Smokers enrolled with a PHO, receiving advice and support to quit smoking (ABC) in the last 15 months Q 9 ◆ 88% 96% 90% Smokers identified in hospital, receiving advice and support to quit smoking (ABC) Q [¢] 91% 91% 95% Pregnant women, identified as smokers at confirmation of pregnancy with an LMC, receiving advice and support to quit smoking (ABC) Q 10 ◆ 98% 100% 90%
+Success is evident through high levels of engagement.
+Notes Target Group 2018/19 Results 2019/20 Results 2021/22 Target Mothers receiving breastfeeding and lactation support in community settings А Total 193 228 E>150 Babies exclusively/fully breastfed at LMC discharge (six weeks) O3 Māori 67% n.a 75% Q Total 76% n.a 15% Babies exclusively/fully breastfed at three months Māori 64% 55% 70% Q Total 61% 64% 10% People provided with Green Prescriptions for physical activity support А Total 458 450 E>400 Smokers enrolled with a PHO, receiving advice and support to quit smoking 04 Māori 96% 92% 90% (ABC) Q 4 Total 96% 93% 90% Smokers identified in hospital, receiving advice and support to quit Māori 92% 89% 95% smoking (ABC) Q Total 91% 91% 95% Pregnant women, identified as smokers at confirmation of pregnancy with an LMC, receiving advice and support to quit smoking (ABC) O 5 Māori 100% 100% 0.00/ Q Total 100% 100% 90%

-4 Submissions influence policy in the interests of improving and protecting the health of the population and providing a healthy and safe environment for our population.
+1 Submissions influence policy in the interests of improving and protecting the health of the population and providing a healthy and safe environment for our population.
 The number of submissions varies in a given year and may be higher (for example) when Territorial Authorities are consulting on long-term plans.

-5 New Zealand law prevents retailers from selling alcohol to young people aged under 18 years.
-The measure relates to Controlled Purchase Operations which involve sending supervised volunteers (under 18 years) into licensed premises.
-Compliance is seen as a proxy measure of the success of education and training and reflects a culture that encourages a responsible approach to alcohol.
+2 New Zealand law prevents retailers selling alcohol or tobacco to young people aged under 18 years.
+The measure relates to Controlled Purchase Operations which involve sending supervised volunteers (under 18 years of age) into licensed premises or tobacco retailers.
+Compliance is seen as a proxy measure of the success of education and training for retailers and reflects a culture that encourages a responsible approach to alcohol and tobacco.